 In between National Council meetings, the National Executive oversees the organisation and execution of UN Youth's various national programmes, ensuring that coordinators and organising committees have the support they need and are making progress in accordance with the direction of National Council.
 The National Executive is also responsible for the considerable day-to-day administration of the organisation, such as its financial affairs, which range in scale and complexity from regional dinners to conferences as large as NZ Model UN and delegations abroad to THIMUN in The Netherlands and NatCon in Australia.
 In addition, the National Executive must ensure that UN Youth meets the many legal and taxation requirements required of the organisation as a registered charity and an incorporated society.

 The National Executive is led and chaired by the National President, who also chairs the National Council and leads the organisation as a whole.
 Four Vice-Presidents hold portfolios that may change from year to year according the organisation's focus, while the portfolios of Finance and Administration remain constant.
 In addition to Finance and Administration, currently there are Vice Presidents for Communications, Education, Governance and Relations.
 The Vice-President for Finance manages the financial affairs of UN Youth.
 As the name suggests, the Vice-President for Administration manages the administrative workings of the organisation, including the membership register, the convening of National Council and National Executive meetings, the collation and distribution of reports in advance of and following meetings, and the taking of minutes, among other tasks.

-Sally is 22 and a fifth-year student at the University of Auckland, majoring in Law and Biology.
+Sally is 22 and a fifth year student at the University of Auckland, majoring in Law and Biology.
 She was first inspired by UN Youth at a Model United Nations conference in 2007.
-Since then, she has immersed herself in learning and the network of amazing young people within the organisation.
+Since then, she has immersed herself in the network of amazing young people within the organisation.
 In 2012, Sally coordinated the Youth Declaration conference and served as president of the Auckland Regional Council.
 She directed the Pacific Project development trip in 2013.
 Sally loves going to markets, dancing and enjoying good food with friends and family.